 There are countless ways a personal injury case can come about, from car accidents or mechanical defects to slips and falls.
 This means that the evidence available will vary widely from case to case.
 However, there are many pieces of evidence that will be useful for any personal injury claim.
 This article will cover both the universal and case-specific evidence items.

 While evidence will always be a key factor in personal injury cases, even the best proof can fall short of achieving you the compensation you deserve without the help of an experienced personal injury attorney.
 The Texas legal system is complicated and confusing, and an insurance company will usually do whatever they can to lower your claim amount.

-Here at Abraham Watkins, our personal injury lawyer team has been fighting for financial justice for our clients for over 70 combined years.
-We have the skills and knowledge required to assemble your evidence into an extremely strong case and use it to negotiate a favorable settlement with the insurance companies involved, or fight your corner in court if necessary.
+Here at Abraham Watkins, our personal injury lawyer team has been fighting for justice for our clients for over 70 years.
+We have the skills and knowledge required to assemble your evidence into an extremely strong case and use it to negotiate a favorable settlement with the insurance companies involved, or fight in your corner in court if necessary.

 If an accident occurred that was not your fault, we can help you maximize the compensation from your personal injury claim.
 It all starts with you calling for a free consultation, which will take place at no obligation and be completely covered by the attorney-client relationship of confidentiality.